shejz/IEEE-CIS-Fraud-Detection/README.md

 - Replace values with very low occurrence frequency with -9999 etc. (different from the value used for NaN replacement)

 **New Features**
-- Generate user group by combining card and addr, aggregation.
+- Generate unique client identification (UID) by combining card and addr, aggregation.
 - Convert time series data `TransactionDT` to month / week / day / time and aggregate each unit.
 - Extract only decimal part (cent) of `TransactionAmt`.